Professional wrestling strikes: Battering ram

 The wrestler stands facing an upright opponent, lowers the head and then jumps or charges forward, driving the top of the head into the abdomen of the opponent.
 There is also a double-team version of the move.

 Reverse battering ram

 The attacking wrestler performs an Irish whip to the opponent and runs to bounce against the ropes front or side first at the other side of the ring, then jumps and turns mid-air to deliver a headbutt against the opponent's head.
-A popular move in Lucha libre, often associated with Rayo de Jalisco Jr. There is another variation where after bouncing, the attacker jumps arching the back, plunging the top of the head into the opponent's chest.
+A popular move in Mexican wrestling, often associated with Rayo de Jalisco Jr. There is another variation where after bouncing, the attacker jumps arching the back, plunging the top of the head into the opponent's chest.
 A simple running version of this move in which the attacker charges toward the opponent is being used by Ilja Dragunov as a finisher calling it the Torpedo Moscow.